 Benefits of the course

 The University of East Anglia is the newest addition to a list of universities that have received funding for ten additional training places from the UK Department of Education to offer training in educational psychology.
 As a new course, we are currently in the process of seeking HCPC approval and BPS accreditation.
 We expect this process to be completed before trainees begin their training in September 2018.
-Once the approval and accreditation process is completed, graduates from this course will be eligible to apply for Chartered Membership with the BPS and eligible to register as a practitioner psychologist (educational psychology) with the HCPC.
+Once the approval and accreditation process is completed, graduates from this course will be eligible to apply for Chartered Membership with the BPS and eligible to apply for registration with the HCPC.

 The course is an intensive, full-time, three-year training programme that combines taught modules, practice placements and doctoral level research.